carolinturner/tst_tcr/metaclones/README.md

 * `Script_4` combines all output files from the `results` folder into one data frame.
 * Change `MHC class` in repeated runs of `Script_5` to test separately for MHC II or MHC I associations in metaclonotypist analysis.
 * Repeated analysis of the same dataset using metaclonotypist (`Script_5`) with identical settings may result in slightly different results.
 This is due to stochasticity of the Leiden clustering step of the metaclonotypist function, implemented through `igraph`, where no reproducibility seed can be supplied.
+* Install Gliph2 in a Linux or Mac environment (http://50.255.35.37:8080/tools) before running `Script_6`
-* Change `MHC class` in repeated runs of `Script_6` to test separately MHC II or MHC I associations of Gliph2 patterns.
+* Change `mhc_class` in repeated runs of `Script_6` to test separately MHC II or MHC I associations of Gliph2 patterns.
 * Change `mhc_class` in repeated runs of `Script_7` to process separately Gliph2 outputs of MHC II and MHC I associated gliph patterns.

 **To make:**